 Conclusion

 Now that you're equipped with this knowledge, take the next step.
-Practice these phrases daily, immerse yourself in Spanish-language media, and don't hesitate to engage in conversations with native speakers.
+So practice these phrases daily, immerse yourself in Spanish-language media, and don't hesitate to engage in conversations with native speakers.
 The more you use these expressions, the more natural they will become.
 So, go ahead and confidently share the time with your Spanish-speaking friends, colleagues, and acquaintances.

 Ready to put your newfound skills to the test?
 Share this article with a friend learning Spanish, or leave a comment below telling us what time it is in Spanish where you are!
 Your engagement helps us continue to provide valuable content and supports your fellow language learners.